Limitations of Autoregressive Models and Their Alternatives: Proofs

 The proof proceeds as in \cref{thm:noapprox}, with $\phi'$ constructed from $\phi$ as before.
 Recall that $\phi$ has $j$ variables, $\phi'$ has $j+k$ variables, and $|\vphi'|=n$.
 We may assume WLOG that the encoding function $\mathrm{enc}$ is such that an encoded formula always has at least as many bits as the number of variables in the formula, so $n \geq j+k$.

-Notice that $Z_1(\vphi')$ sums over the satisfying assignments of $\vphi'$; when there is only one satisfying assignment, it will be small for large $j$.
+Notice that $Z_1(\vphi')$ sums over the satisfying assignments of $\phi'$, and there may be as few as one of these (if $\phi$ is unsatisfiable).
 By contrast, $Z_2(\vphi')$ sums over an infinite number of continuations with positive probability.
 The faster decay rate of $\frac{1}{9}$ in $\ptilde_2$ was chosen to keep $Z_2(\vphi')$ small relative to $Z_1(\vphi')$ despite this.
 Specifically,

 As in the proof of \cref{thm:noapprox}, we will show that $p(\zero \mid \vphi')$ is much larger when $\phi$ is unsatisfiable.
 Recall that $Z(\vxhat) = Z_1(\vxhat) + \epsilon \cdot Z_2(\vxhat)$.
 When $\phi$ has zero satisfying assignments,